-Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business.
+Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2023.

 In this expert guide, we will discuss marketing strategies for wholesale distributors that will actually get you results.

-We’re going to give you some practical strategies you can apply to your wholesale business whether you’re just getting started adding wholesale to your store, or if you’ve already had a wholesale side to your business for a while, or even if wholesale is the only thing you do.
+We’re going to give you some practical strategies you can apply to your wholesale business whether you’re just getting started adding wholesale to your store, or if you’ve already had a wholesale side to your business for a while and need to re-focus on growing it, or even if wholesale is the only thing you do.

 If you’re looking to grow a wholesale business, get more wholesale customers and get larger, more frequent orders, then you’ll love this guide.